top of page

 I believe that music streaming’s true function in the world is to window shop for music.
 When I've streamed a record several times and find myself returning to the artists music, I then buy the album on vinyl.

-I also want to read the lyrics and read the album credits to who helped make the music that I’m listening to.
-It’s also fun to see if there are any familiar names in the credits and if they’re not familiar to me, I may want to learn about them too!
-And above all I want to invite the artist’s music on my record shelf with my other favorite bands over the years.
+I also want to read the lyrics and read the album credits, to learn who helped make the music that I’m listening to.
+It’s also fun to see if there are any familiar names in the credits and if not, I may want to learn about them too!

 When I write these blogs, I like to put the album on the stereo as I write so I can really get into the headspace and vibe.
 As I type my hope is that the reader maybe does the same!
 So go on, hit play on Dear Life now if you haven't already.
 Somehow, I just noticed for the first time that the vinyl also has 2 exclusive songs bringing the album to a healthy 15 tracks from the 13 on the digital track listing.
 The new song I just uncovered now is a song called "The Messenger" which follows after "Singing for the Pharaoh" and all I can say is wow!
 What a song, it starts in the tune of "Singing for the Pharaoh" but then slowly morphs into what sounds more like a remix and blissed out extension of the song.
 The two songs back to back sound absolutely magnificent!